 As you and your team grow, so will your needs.
 After all, you don't want to be in a position of having to change business banks because you've outgrown your current institution.
 One way of future-proofing your business is to ensure you can get multiple business debit cards to distribute to your team.
 Or, if you're hunting for perks and introductory offers, you may want to look at what business credit cards your potential bank offers instead.

 The number of cards each bank offers differs quite significantly, but it’s better to choose an account that offers an abundance of cards rather than too few.
-With Relay, you get 50 free debit cards to issue to your team.
+With Relay, you get 50 free virtual cards for business spending to issue to your team.

 One of the main banking services entrepreneurs should expect from their business checking account is the ability to make and accept payments.
 For example, you'll want to know that you can send and receive wire transfers and make ACH payments — and whether your bank will charge you for this or if the payments are included in a free business account.